Articles

 No independent verification.
 The permission system records what it decided to allow.
 It does not independently verify what the tool call actually did.
 If Bash(npm run:*) is allowed and npm run build calls a postinstall script that exfiltrates environment variables, the permission system has no visibility into that.

 Fail-open hooks.
 If a PreToolUse hook times out or crashes, the tool call proceeds.
-This is a reasonable default for developer experience — but it means hook-based policy is advisory, not enforceable.
+That is nice for developer flow.
+It also means hook-based policy is advisory unless something outside the assistant enforces it.

 The --dangerously-skip-permissions Flag